Thaylor-Hugo/First-Step/README.md

 ## STM32Cube Dependencies
 Please download the STM softwares (CubeMX, CubeProgrammer and CubeMonitor) and place them on stm folder.
 For more information read [stm README](stm/README.md)

-## ARM-GCC Dependencies
-Please download the ARM-GCC software and place it on arm folder.
-For more information read [arm README](arm/READDME.MD)